Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

 with latitude $\phi$ of the central point.
-The transformed coordinates are in regular lat-lon coordinates.
-The transformed coordinates for each gridpoint and kernel points are combined in a coordinate tensor $\hat{A}$ of shape $N\times M\times n$. \item the input $\vec{x}$ data is flattened to $\vec{x}_{flat}$ with shape $L=N\cdot M$, and the coordinate tensor $\hat{A}$ is flattened to a tensor of shape $L\times n$, with the coordinates transformed to flattened coordinates. \item a sparse interpolation tensor $\hat{L}$ of size $L\times L$ is created, and filled with the target coordinates in such a way that multiplying the flattened input data $\vec{x}_{flat}$ with the interpolation tensor results in the expanded input data $\vec{x}_{exp}=\hat{L}\vec{x}$ with shape $L\times n$. $\hat{L}$ is implemented as a sparse tensorflow tensor.
-This implementation allows the use also on very large grids (large $L$), as only the non-zero components are kept in memory. \item on $\vec{x}_{exp}$, a standard 1-d convolution with kernel size $n$ (as implemented in major neural network libraries such as tensorflow) can now be applied, resulting in $\vec{x}_{out}$ with size $L$, which is then unflattened to shape $N\times M$ \end{enumerate} The steps 1,2, and the computation of the interpolation tensor needs to be done only once (when setting up the network). $\hat{L}$ is stored in memory for all subsequent operations.
+The transformed coordinates $\phi'$ and $\theta'$ are in regular lat-lon coordinates, and $x'$ and $y'$ the corresponding coordinate indices on the regular lat-lon grid.
+The transformed coordinate indices for each gridpoint and kernel points are combined in a coordinate tensor $\hat{A}$ of shape $N\times M\times n$. \item the input $\vec{x}$ data is flattened to $\vec{x}_{flat}$ with shape $L=N\cdot M$, and the coordinate tensor $\hat{A}$ is flattened to a tensor of shape $L\times n$, with the coordinates transformed to flattened coordinates. \item a sparse interpolation tensor $\hat{L}$ of size $L\times L$ is created, and filled with the target coordinates in such a way that multiplying the flattened input data $\vec{x}_{flat}$ with the interpolation tensor results in the expanded input data $\vec{x}_{exp}=\hat{L}\vec{x}$ with shape $L\times n$. $\hat{L}$ is implemented as a sparse tensorflow tensor.
+This implementation allows the use also on very large grids (large $L$), as only the non-zero components are kept in memory. \item on $\vec{x}_{exp}$, a standard 1-d convolution with kernel size $n$ (as implemented in major neural network libraries such as tensorflow) can now be applied, resulting in $\vec{x}_{out}$ with size $L$, which is then unflattened to shape $N\times M$ \end{enumerate} The steps 1 and 2, and the computation of the interpolation tensor, need to be performed only once (when setting up the network). $\hat{L}$ is stored in memory for all subsequent operations.

 At gridpoints close to the poles, kernel-points can ``pass'' through the pole.
 For these points, not only the longitude, but also the latitude is adjusted.
-For example, on a 1x1 deg gid a kernel point that without this adjustment would correspond to the impossible point 90.5N 0E will be set as 89.5N 180E.
-With this, the ``polar problem'' of regular grids is eliminated.
+For example, on a 1x1$^\circ$ grid, a kernel point that without this adjustment would correspond to the impossible point 90.5$^\circ$N 0$^\circ$E will be set as 89.5$^\circ$N 180$^\circ$E. With this, the ``polar problem'' of regular grids is eliminated.

-\subsection{Neural network architecture.}
+\subsection{Neural network architecture}